gustavostuff/rgb-quake/README.md

 ```
 * Follow the instructions and enjoy!

-**PLEASE NOTE:** .pak files are not included, you'll have to grab them from another Quake installation.
-The files must be placed in ~/quake/ as follows:
+**PLEASE NOTE:** only Shareware pak0 will be available for the original id1 Quake, the other ones need to be grabbed from somewhere else and placed as follows:

-* ~/quake/id1/ - for the original Quake
+* ~/quake/id1/ - for id1 Quake (pak1.pak will be missing)
-* ~/quake/mp1/ - for Scourge of Armagon
+* ~/quake/mp1/ - for Scourge of Armagon (pak0.pak, pak1.pak and pak2.pak)
-* ~/quake/mp2/ - for Dissolution of Eternity
+* ~/quake/mp2/ - for Dissolution of Eternity (pak0.pak, pak1.pak and pak2.pak)

 ---

-Some pictures on a Trinitron KV-29FS120
+Some pictures on a Trinitron KV-29FS120 (not a good Camera, it looks better in person)

 ![](https://i.postimg.cc/T3yT0Qs6/quake2.jpg)
 ![](https://i.postimg.cc/DzLnk0Fp/quake3.jpg)